mrismanaziz/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Why do crabs never give to charity?
+Because they’re shellfish.